kodie/peekfield/readme.md

 ## Related

+ - [minitaur](https://github.com/kodie/minitaur) - The ultimate, dependency-free, easy to use, JavaScript plugin for creating and managing modals.

  - [filebokz](https://github.com/kodie/filebokz) - A tiny, dependency-free, highly customizable and configurable, easy to use file input with some pretty sweet features.

  - [colorfield](https://github.com/kodie/colorfield) - A tiny, dependency-free, color input field helper that utilizes the native color picker.

 ## License

 MIT.
 See the [license file](license.md) for more info.